 7.1.6 Applicability Scope

-Solutions #2 and #5 restrict sharing of data to NF sets and does not address sharing of data that may be common to NFs (of same or different type) from different sets.
+Solutions #2, #X and #5 restrict sharing of data to NF sets and does not address sharing of data that may be common to NFs (of same or different type) from different sets.

 Solution #3 is restricted to NF instance level.